Mitesh-Amin01/Basic-React-App/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Mitesh Amin License.